What Makes Marriage a Legal Contract That Creates Liability Under Divorce Law?

 A marriage license establishes a legal contract between two people, which can create liabilities under family divorce law, such as property division, spousal support, and child custody.
 However, the specific liabilities depend on the laws of the state where the divorce is filed.

 If you don’t mind voluntarily submitting to the $5 billion a year divorce industry that primarily shakes down men, go ahead and get the marriage license.
 That’s $5 billion funded primarily by men who stepped up and volunteered for the shakedown.
-Once you’re in their system and on their radar, due to divorce, they own you and know it.
+Once you’re in that industry’s system and on their radar, due to divorce, they own you and know it.

 However, if you’re going to create a legal contract then you should control the provisions.
 Make one that avoids state jurisdiction and family divorce shakedown law.
 Research a Cohabitation Agreement (who pays what, the equity split of assets, etc) and Trust account(s) for all the community property with the Main Trustee (you) and the Beneficiary Trustee (spouse).
-Have a church ceremony and do the “I do’s”, but leave the state jurisdiction laws for alimony and property shakedown nonsense off the table, by just avoiding the marriage license.
+Have a church ceremony and do the “I do” thing, but leave the state jurisdiction laws for alimony and property shakedown nonsense off the table; by just avoiding the marriage license.

 This depends on the state you’re in and their common-law marriage laws.
 Ideally you don’t want to live in a common-law marriage state.
 Otherwise you’re automatically thrown into the $5 billion divorce shakedown industry.
+I would assume there are more divorce attorneys in these states as common-law marriage laws are constantly chumming the water with fresh meat.

 This is for entertainment purposes only and a warning from the other side of the problem.
 This is not legal or financial advice.
 Consult with an Asset, Financial Planning Attorney and/or Family Law Attorney before using any advice offered on this site.
+But be forewarned when you ask an attorney…”see any hair on this idea?” they’ll always find at least four billable hours of “hair.”
+Could be cheaper than lifetime alimony though; your call.

 0